- LSAT PREP

 Stay on Track

-Earlier, we discussed having discipline.
-This book is going to take you step-by-step through the process of getting accepted to a great law school.
+You must have discipline.
+This website is going to take you step-by-step through the process of getting accepted to a great law school.
 But, you need the discipline to stay on schedule.
 Procrastination affects work product.
 Not having enough time to complete a task might be the difference between acceptance and rejection.
 Don’t let it happen to you.
 If you lack discipline, begin developing it now by staying on schedule.

 Concentrate on Your Undergraduate Grades

 Your LSAT and undergraduate GPA matter more than virtually everything else to law school admissions committees.
-We will devote plenty of time to discussing the LSAT.
+There are plenty of resources on this site pertaining to the LSAT.
 But right now, from day one of college, you need to know that every grade counts.

 Why is your GPA so important?
 Getting good grades demonstrates determination, intelligence, and willingness to work hard, all of which are required for success in law school.
 Moreover, getting good grades shows that you learned what you were taught.
 And, law schools are required to report the GPA’s of all accepted law students.
 These GPA’s factor into the law school’s ranking.
 Law schools care a great deal about their ranking and devote substantial time and resources to increasing it.